eliasmagn/QloApps_LIKK/README.md

 Set `_KUNSTORT_STORYTELLING_LAUNCH_` to `true` in `config/defines_custom.inc.php` to expose the storytelling landings at `/index.php?controller=residencies`, `/index.php?controller=ateliers`, `/index.php?controller=gastronomy` and `/index.php?controller=programme`.
 Each page is powered by `HotelReservationSystemStorytellingPresenter`, which aggregates taxonomy-driven sections with metadata, surfaces featured `KLPackage` entries flagged for promotion, caches grouped availability highlights, hydrates CMS-managed copy slots and now feeds amenity callouts alongside capacity summaries.
 Availability snapshots are flushed automatically via `KLStoryAvailabilityCache` whenever bookings, inquiries or room disable ranges mutate so the next front-office request rebuilds a fresh payload while cron-driven booking syncs keep the dataset current.

+When the flag is enabled the home page also consumes `presentHomeLanding()` to stitch together a campus overview: residencies, ateliers, gastronomy and programme sections appear inline with live availability slots, compact profile cards, featured package highlights and inquiry CTAs that deep-link into the form with prefilled interests.

 Storytelling templates expose `data-kl-storytelling-resource` plus slot-specific endpoint attributes that `storytelling-content.js` uses to fetch the cached `testimonials`/`faq` JSON payloads after page load.
 The helper respects same-origin credentials, normalises resource keys, honours the `resource_groups` ordering returned by the endpoint and keeps the server-rendered CMS copy as a fallback should the JSON lookup fail.

 All storytelling controllers register `themes/hotel-reservation-theme/css/storytelling.css`, which is authored in `sass/storytelling.scss` and scoped to the `.kl-storytelling` namespace.
 The bundle introduces responsive grid/flex layouts, WCAG 2.1 AA colour tokens and accessible focus states while a trimmed inline block (`_partials/storytelling-critical.tpl`) ensures hero and container styling render immediately without blocking requests.